Hamza-Anwar-Mohiuddin/MLOEL/README.md

 - The IMDB dataset used in this project is sourced from [Kaggle](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews).
 - Special thanks to the developers of the libraries and tools used in this project.

----

-Feel free to adjust the description and formatting according to your preferences!